KPRoche/quantum-raspberry-tie/README.md

 Alternatively, you can install the SenseHat EMULATOR libraries instead, and simulate the SenseHat display on the emulator.
      https://sense-emu.readthedocs.io/en/v1.1/install.html
-If you use the emulator libraries, you will need to start the emulator before running your code, go into the preferences and set the Inertial Measurement Unit simulation to be **on**

 Your Raspberry Pi must have an active internet connection for the API to function properly